SverreNystad/besieged/README.md

 ### Desktop

-To start the game, you can start it on desktop using the following command:
+You can start it on desktop using the following command:

 ```cmd
 gradlew desktop:run